CassLamendola/PID-Control/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Reflection
+### 1. Describe the effect each of the P, I, D components had in your implementation.
+Is it what you expected?

+P - Proportional
+This makes the car steer in proportion to the cross track error (CTE).
+The proportional factor is called Kp and it is mulitplied by the CTE to calculate the steering angle.
+This results in the car overshooting the reference trajectory, then changing course and oscillating.
+Increasing Kp causes the vehicle to oscillate faster.
+I settled on a proportional factor of 1.0 for the PID controller.

+I - Integral
+The I component corrects systemic bias such as steering drift.
+The integral factor (Ki) is multiplied by sum of all the previous CTE.
+This wasn't an issue in the simulation, so Ki was set to 0.
+Increasing Ki by as little as 0.05 caused the vehicle to oscillate more drastically.

+D - Differential
+This component causes the steering angle to decrease as it reaches the reference trajectory.
+This allows the car to approach the trajectory "gracefully" rather than osclillating wildly.
+It is calculated by multiplying the differential factor (Kd) by the derivative of CTE.
+This is equal to CTE at timestep t - CTE at timestep t-1 divided by delta t.
+A larger Kd will result in the steering angle decreasing at a faster rate as it reaches the reference trajectory.
+The Kd value I used was 20.

+I was surprised at how large the differential factor needed to be in order to sucessfully drive around the track.
+In the Udacity lessons, the values Sebastian used were [0.2, 3.0, 0.004].
+I expected to end up with a very small Kd value.
+However, that was not the case.
+The proportional value wasn't as surprising.
+In fact, a Kp value of 0.2 did work in the simulator, but 1.0 was better.
+The integral was also not surprising.
+I didn't think that steering drift would be an issue in the simulator because it would have needed to be specifically programmed that way.

+### 2. Describe how the final hyperparameters were chosen.

+I chose parameters through manual tuning.
+I started with the values that Sebastian used in the Udacity lessons.
+The car almost immediately drove off the track.
+I then set Ki equal to zero and adjusted Kp and Kd by small amounts.
+I started by decreasing just Kp, then increasing it by about 0.5 each time.
+This did little to improve the error.
+Then I adjusted Kd by the same amount, with no improvement.
+Next I started increasing Kd by factors of 10 until I got a result that did not drive off of the track (Kd = 10).
+I then went back to tuning Kp, settling on 1.0.
+Finally, I tuned Kd by smaller amounts until I settled at 20.